djzevenbergen/To-Do-List/README.md

 ## Support and contact details

-_Have a bug or an issue with this application?
-[Open a new issue](https://github.com/jhvozdovich/to-do-list-1) here on GitHub._
+_Have a bug or an issue with this app? submit an issue._

 ## Technologies Used